Step 2: Installing RD Gateway

 Open Server Manager.
 To open Server Manager, click Start, point to Administrative Tools, and then click Server Manager.

-Under Roles Summary, click Add Roles.
+Under the Roles Summary heading, click Add Roles.

 In the Add Roles Wizard, if the Before You Begin page appears, click Next.

-On the Select Server Roles page, under Roles, select the Remote Desktop Services check box, and then click Next.
+On the Select Server Roles page, under roles, select the Remote Desktop Services check box, and then click Next.

 On the Remote Desktop Services page, click Next.